-Traditionally, Morse code has been taught by struggling through all the codes at a slow speed and then (slowly) progressing towards higher speeds.
+Traditionally, Morse code has been taught by struggling through all the code at a slow speed and then (slowly) progressing towards higher speeds.

 Koch's method, on the other hand, dictates that you should start learning at the desired speed - but you start with only two characters.
 Each session is five minutes long, and whenever you get 90% or more correct, you add another character.

 Just Learn Morse Code utilizes Koch's method for teaching Morse code.

 Farnsworth timingTraditionally, reducing the speed of Morse code has been done by making everything take longer, i.e. both the sounds and the silent periods between them.
-Using Farnsworth timing, characters are sent at the same speed as at higher speeds, while extra spacing is inserted between characters and words to slow the transmission down.
+Using Farnsworth timing, characters are sent at higher speeds, while extra spacing is inserted between characters and words to slow the transmission.
 The advantage of this is that you get used to recognizing characters at a higher speed, and thus it will be easier to increase the speed later on.

 Using Farnsworth timing is optional in Just Learn Morse Code.